SpeedyVelcro/dnd-5e-waterdeep-rules/rules.md

     - Interacting with an unconcious creatures sharing a space with a concious creature in any way that requires touching the unconcious creature provokes an opportunity attack from the concious creature.

 ## Disarm
 - When you use the Disarm action (DMG pg.
-271), your attack roll is instead contested by the target's melee attack roll.
+271), you first provoke an Opportunity Attack from the target creature.
+If the Opportunity Attack is successful, the Disarm automatically fails.
+Otherwise, continue with the Disarm action's contested rolls as normal as laid out on the DMG.

 ## Shadow Blade
 - For the purposes of using it as a material component in spells only, the sword created by the Shadow Blade spell is considered to have a value of 1 sp.